learningequality/cloud-kolibri-demo/README.md

 Kolibri demo in the cloud
 =========================

-Setup a kolibri demo server from any channel.
+Setup a kolibri demo server from any pex and any content channel.

 TODO